catalyst/catalyst-flip-button/README.md

 Docs will automatically be update on GitLab pages whenever a change is pushed to the master branch.

-To build the docs manually, first run the analyzer which will update `./analysis.json`.
+To build the docs locally, first run the analyzer which will update `./analysis.json`.
 The docs are then built from this file.

 ```sh
 yarn run analyze
 yarn run build-docs
 ```

-The docs will be located under `./build/docs/`.
+The docs will be located under `./docs/`.

-In order to view the docs in a web browser, the files need to be served from a web server (they cannot be open using `file:///`).
+In order to view the docs in a web browser, the files need to be served from a web server (they cannot be open using the `file:///` protocall).

 ## Testing